I suggested to Michaela that when she was delivering the most important parts of her presentation, she stand square to the audience.

 I agree with the concept of being authentic when you’re public speaking.

 The trap is that “authenticity” is often used as an excuse for staying in your Comfort Zone.

 Your Comfort Zone feels good.
 Your Comfort Zone feels natural and familiar.
 It’s easy to confuse being in your Comfort Zone with being authentic precisely because it feels natural and familiar.

 But your Comfort Zone and your Authentic Zone are not the same.
 Your Authentic Zone is much larger.
-Your Authentic Zone and your Zone.
+Your Authentic Zone straddles both your Comfort Zone and your Courage Zone.

 What is authenticity?